MichaelDwa/financial_transactions_analysis/README.md

    The dataset was imported from Kaggle using its API, and cleaned data was exported using SQLite for better processing and analysis.

 2. **Data Cleaning**
-   Python, using Pandas and NumPy, was used to clean the data by handling missing values, inconsistencies, and duplicates, ensuring the dataset was ready for analysis.
+   Python, utilizing Pandas and NumPy, was used to clean the data by handling missing values, inconsistencies, and duplicates, ensuring the dataset was ready for analysis.

 3. **Data Analysis**
    Various analyses were performed to understand customer behavior, including identifying personal spending habits, detecting fraudulent transactions, and uncovering trends across different merchant categories.